roberthoward/manager-README/README.md

 # My Interest
 Here are some things I love.
 If you ever want to shoot the breeze and don't know what to talk about, these are a few good bets :)

 * Family and raising a family.
-My wife, my 2 children (Robbie - age 16 and Jada age 14) along with our 2 furbabies (Rocky and Princess) are my joy and give me life every single day.
+My wife [parks & rec / community], my 2 children (Robbie [computer science] - age 17 and Jada age 15 [medical, legal] ) along with our furbaby (Princess - age 8 / Rocky - at age 11 passed Jan 2, 2022) are my joy and give me life every single day.
 I'm always happy to pick up new parenting tips as well as sharing tips.

 <img src = "https://github.com/roberthoward/manager-README/blob/main/family.jpg" width="200">